HackMemphis/HM-Planning/sponsorships/sponsors.md

 Level: $500 (special package, 1hr at table, 3min announcement, otherwise "Silver" level stuff)
 Received Amount: $0
 Logo location: __NEEDED__
-Last Contact: 8/22 Sent W9 & Signed Agreement, awaiting payment __Notes:__ Sponsor JUG, seem likely to be interested.
+Last Contact: 8/22 Sent W9 &amp; Signed Agreement, awaiting payment __Notes:__ Sponsor JUG, seem likely to be interested.
 Talked with Diane at super user group meetup, said they were going to sponsor, but weren't sure what level.
 Will sponsor at special $500 level.